facebookresearch/co3d/README.md

 python ./co3d/dataset/download_dataset.py --download_folder DOWNLOAD_FOLDER --single_sequence_subset
 ```

-The single-sequence subset is much smaller than the full dataset and takes <b>8.9 GB of disk-space</b>.
+<b>Size:</b> The single-sequence subset is much smaller than the full dataset and takes <b>8.9 GB of disk-space</b>.

+# Common Objects in 3D Challenge
+Together with releasing v2 of the dataset, we also organize the Common Objects in 3D Challenge hosted on EvalAI.
+Please visit the [challenge website](https://ngr-co3d.github.io/) and [challenge README](./co3d/challenge/README.md) for the more information.

 # Installation